CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 4.sec=mean enabling individuals to make decisions about the processing of their {personal_data}, including but not limited to, providing mechanisms to obtain consent, withdraw consent, correct inaccurate data, permit or restrict access to data, or otherwise identify and implement the privacy preferences of individuals.

-5.Ti=“Deletion” or “delete”
+5.Ti=“{Deletion}” or “{delete}”

 5.sec=means remove or destroy data (either directly or through an agent) such that there is a reasonable basis for expecting that the data could not be retrieved in the ordinary course.
-No requirement to delete, destroy, or de-identify data under this Act shall require {a_covered_entity} to delete, destroy, or de-identify data that are retained for backup or archival purposes to the extent that such systems are not accessed in the ordinary course.
-To the extent such backup or archival systems are accessed in the ordinary course, this Act’s deletion requirements shall apply.
+No requirement to {destroy.or} data under this Act shall require {a_covered_entity} to {destroy.or} data that are retained for backup or archival purposes to the extent that such systems are not accessed in the ordinary course.
+To the extent such backup or archival systems are accessed in the ordinary course, this Act’s {deletion} requirements shall apply.

-6.Ti=“Minor”
+6.Ti=“{Minor}”

 6.sec=means an individual who is under 18 years of age.

-7.Ti=“Privacy risk”
+7.Ti=“{Privacy_risk}”

 7.sec=means the potential for {personal_data}, on its own or when linked to other information about an individual, to cause emotional distress, or physical, financial, professional or other harm to an individual.

-8.Ti=“Commission”
+8.Ti=“{Commission}”

 8.sec=means the Federal Trade Commission.

-9.Ti=“State”
+9.Ti=“{State}”

 9.sec=includes the several States, the District of Columbia, Federally recognized Indian tribes, the Commonwealth of Puerto Rico, the Commonwealth of the Northern Mariana Islands, American Samoa, Guam, the Virgin Islands, and any other territory or possession of the United States.